hakobtp/blog/postgresql/transaction/3_Multi_Version_Concurrency_Control.md

 To reduce this problem, PostgreSQL uses something called Multi-Version Concurrency Control (**MVCC**).
 With **MVCC**, the system does not change a record directly.
 Instead, it makes a copy of the record, applies the changes to the copy, and marks the original record as outdated.
 This idea is similar to the "copy-on-write" method used in filesystems like ZFS.

-For example, imagine a table called "categories" that has three records.
+For example, imagine a table called `categories` that has three records.
 If you update the description of one record, PostgreSQL creates a new record with the changes and invalidates the old one.

 Why does PostgreSQL do extra work with **MVCC** instead of updating data directly?
 This extra work helps the database keep multiple versions of the same data at the same time.
 Each version of the data is correct during a specific time period.
 Because of this, PostgreSQL does not need many locks, and different transactions can see different versions of the data without waiting.